roualdes/bridgestan/docs/languages/julia.md

 If the environment variable `$BRIDGESTAN` is set, this will be returned.

-If `$BRIDGESTAN` is not set and `download` is true, this function downloads a matching version of BridgeStan under a folder called `.bridgestan` in the user's home directory if one is not already present.
+If `$BRIDGESTAN` is not set and `download` is true, this function downloads a copy of the BridgeStan source code for the currently installed version under a folder called `.bridgestan` in the user's home directory if one is not already present.

 See [`set_bridgestan_path!()`](julia.md#BridgeStan.set_bridgestan_path!) to set the path from within Julia.

-<a target='_blank' href='https://github.com/roualdes/bridgestan/blob/main/julia/src/compile.jl#L19-L31' class='documenter-source'>source</a><br>
+<a target='_blank' href='https://github.com/roualdes/bridgestan/blob/main/julia/src/compile.jl#L19-L32' class='documenter-source'>source</a><br>

 <a id='BridgeStan.set_bridgestan_path!' href='#BridgeStan.set_bridgestan_path!'>#</a>
 **`BridgeStan.set_bridgestan_path!`** &mdash; *Function*.